emishaan/Reddit/README.md

 1. We'll be utilizing a dataset derived from live web data: [Reddit.com](https://www.reddit.com/)

-2. To get the data, we will use the requests library (or urllib) and BeautifulSoup to scrape the webpage.
+2. To get the data, we will use the requests library (or urllib, or chromedriver) and BeautifulSoup to scrape the webpage.

 ---

-### Suggested Ways to Get Started

-- Read the docs for whatever technologies you use.
-Most of the time, there is a tutorial that you can follow, but not always, and learning to read documentation is crucial to your success!
-- Document **everything**.
-- Look up sample executive summaries online.

 ### Additional Resources
 - [Advice on How to Write for a Non-Technical Audience](http://programmers.stackexchange.com/questions/11523/explaining-technical-things-to-non-technical-people)